 Three Support Packages

-Returning to school is full of many uncertainties but what we do know is that the children and staff will have had many difficult experiences, at the least they will have not been able to see people and be in their normal routine for 3 months.
+Schools continue to be under a lot of uncertainties, constant pressure to keep going and adjust teaching be it from school or suddenly from home.
+We can't control the changes that are occurring outside of ourselves and what we do know is that the children and staff will have had many difficult experiences, at the least they will have not been able to see people and be in their normal routine.

 We need to provide a safe, structured, creative way for school communities to make sense of this.

 We have designed a whole school creative art project that will use art and storytelling to help children and teachers to express their experiences, make sense of those, understand the experiences of others and help them to create a ritual to capture this history in the making.

 Staff will be trained and then supported with reflective practice by trained professionals, so they feel held and contained throughout, while we all navigate these un-chartered waters.

 What is felt and expressed is let go of so you can be free to live fully in the moment...this fosters mental health and wellbeing.